With more than 30 million blogs in the US alone, you need the best WordPress theme so your blog stands out.

 While it can be used for nearly any blog, it’s designed for bloggers who are a bit more tech-savvy, as opposed to the average WordPress user.

-This theme is made to work well with the custom sets of tools, widgets, and plugins that webmasters use to enhance their WordPress site.
+This theme is made to work well with the custom sets of tools, widgets, and plugins that webmasters use to enhance their WordPress sites.
 So if your blog is using lots of add-ons, this is definitely a top option for you.

 CheerUp comes with 12 different designs.
 While that may not seem like much at first glance, these 12 designs come with more than 1,000 layout variations.
 This helps ensure that your blog is unique among the other websites using the same theme.